levihernandez/OTel-SuperMarket-Demo/README.md

 # OTel-SuperMarket-Demo with Datadog

 OTel-SuperMarket-Demo is only a sample code for OpenTelemetry traces with Datadog.
+In this example, I show the different ways of shipping traces to Datadog and Jaeger.

+## Manual Instrumentation

 * Example hosts:
   * App host: `192.168.86.37` or `127.0.0.1`